hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

    * temp\_buffers<a href="#footnote2">[2]</a>: used only for access to temporary tables, defaults to 8MB.

 According to <a href="#footnote1">[1]</a> the memory footprint usually amounts to ~10MB.
-A secondary effect is more pressure on the cache since less memory is available (our problem!).
+A secondary effect is once you need more memory to satify each connection there is more pressure on the cache since less memory is available (our problem!).

 ### Le Fin